Types of Sex Trafficking

 People who should love and protect them are exploiting them.

 This can truly be one of the most difficult types of trafficking to identify.
 Abuse is very common at an early age and sometimes begins when a child is still an infant.
 This is part of the manipulation and grooming.
 The familial trafficker wants to normalize abuse as early as possible.
 As the child ages, the types of abuse might change or grow.
-Often internet pornography is used to “train” 42164734_schildren and young people on how to “act” with clients or it can be used as a tool of coercion.
+Often internet pornography is used to “train” children and young people on how to “act” with clients or it can be used as a tool of coercion.

 Children and young people who are being trafficked will likely also be subjects of pornography and forced to sell images and videos of themselves online.